 The bottom line

 Being in desperate need of cash isn’t a good feeling.
 When you needed money yesterday, it’s easy to panic and go with the first available form of financing, but don’t make this mistake.
 Choosing the wrong type of loan for your situation can be detrimental to your finances for years to come.

 Take the time to weigh the advantages and disadvantages of personal loans and payday loans, as applied to your unique circumstances.
-When you decide which option is best, comparison shop to make sure you get the best possible deal.
+When you decide which option is best, comparison shop to make sure you get your best possible deal.
 Being savvy with your finances is a decision you’ll never regret.